fieldtrip/website/development/guideline/code.md

 ### Graphical-User Interfaces (GUI)

 If you want to add a user interface (ui) to a figure, use the functions uicontrol and ft_uilayout for setting it up.
 This helps to manage the different components.
 Try to keep ui-definitions at one place in the code to make the code more manageable for other developers.
-Please make yourself familiar with other functions with a GUI before programming one your own, e.g. ft_databrowser.
+Please make yourself familiar with other functions with a GUI before programming one your own, e.g., ft_databrowser.

 Some practical issue

 - Use tags to identify components.
 Tags should have a sensible name to facilitate code readability.
-Tags should be named according to function (e.g. 'channelui') or according to type ('buttonui') or position in the ui ('leftui').
+Tags should be named according to function (e.g., 'channelui') or according to type ('buttonui') or position in the ui ('leftui').
 - If it makes sense to group ui elements together, do it as early as possible – it makes life easier.
 Do not retag otherwise!

 Example of good ui code: